 Although infamous, the Red Light District is a beautiful area in the city because of its old architecture and sweet gingerbread houses.

-While it’s perfectly safe to walk around the canals and streets in the Red Light District, we will give two advice:
+While it’s perfectly safe to walk around the canals and streets in the Red Light District, I will give two advice:

 - Under no circumstances, take photos of the girls.
 That’s not only rude, but it might get you into trouble with their bodyguards.
 They’re always watching.

 - Watch out for pickpockets.
 Because the area is highly touristy, pickpockets are alert to steal from visitors at the first opportunity.
 Keep your purse on the front of your body.
 Better yet, if it’s an anti-theft one.

 The 16th-century canals surrounding the center of Amsterdam form a ring, hence its name, “Canal Ring Area.”
 Creative, huh?